Justice and Home Affairs (JHA) agencies’ network

 The JHA agencies are required to report jointly to the Council’s Standing Committee on Operational Cooperation on Internal Security (COSI) regarding progress and achievements in the area of bilateral and multilateral cooperation.
 In line with this requirement, a formal report, to be endorsed by the Heads of the JHA agencies in November in Lisbon, will be presented to COSI by the end of the year.

 Focus on the internet

 The agencies work together on a wide range of issues, including human trafficking, migration and border management, drug trafficking and combating organised crime.
-The theme chosen for the 2017 mandate will be the internet.
-At an expert meeting, to be held in Lisbon from 20–21 April, guest speakers, together with representatives of the JHA agencies, will address the challenges and opportunities posed by the expanding influence of the internet and the exploitation of cyberspace for criminal activities.
+The theme chosen for the 2017 mandate is the internet.
+At an expert meeting, held in Lisbon from 20–21 April, guest speakers, together with representatives of the JHA agencies, addressed the challenges and opportunities posed by the expanding influence of the internet and the exploitation of cyberspace for criminal activities.
 This will lead to a meeting report which will be presented to the JHA agencies’ Directors and COSI.

 Key meetings in 2017

 - 9–10 February: 1st JHA network meeting

 - 20–21 April: Internet and new technology expert meeting